Home / Coffee knowledge / Which espresso machine is the right one?

 • Temperature fluctuations

-Those who focus on fast heating times and low energy consumption should consider a thermoblock machine.
-Here are some examples: Sage Barista Express, Sage Barista Pro, Lelit Glenda PL41, Quick Mill Pegaso, ECM Casa V, Lelit Kate PL82T, Ascaso Steel Duo PID, Ascaso Dream PID, Sage Bambino Plus
+Anyone focusing on fast heat-up times and low energy consumption should consider a thermoblock machine.
+Here are some examples: Sage Barista Express, Sage Barista Pro, Lelit Glenda PL41, Quick Mill Peagso, ECM Casa V, Lelit Kate PL82T, Ascaso Steel Duo PID, Ascaso Dream PID, Sage Bambino Plus

-Heat exchanger machines have two separate water circuits.
-There is one boiler that is constantly heated to 120°-130°.
-This is used for frothing milk.
-A tube runs through this boiler, through which water for espresso brewing is drawn.
-It is heated to its target temperature of approx. 90°-96° degrees by the heat of the boiler.
+Dual-boiler machines (heat exchangers) have two separate water circuits.
+There is a boiler that is constantly heated to 120°-130°C. This is used for milk frothing.
+A pipe runs through this boiler, through which water is drawn for brewing espresso.
+It is heated by the heat of the boiler to its target temperature of approx. 90°-96°C.

 With a heat exchanger system, frothing milk is fun!
-Sufficient pressure and no heating time after brewing espresso.
-You can even make espresso and milk foam simultaneously.
-These machines are also suitable for larger coffee gatherings, as you can prepare several cappuccinos in a row.
+Sufficient pressure and no heat-up time after brewing espresso.
+You can even brew espresso and froth milk at the same time.
+These machines are also suitable for larger coffee gatherings, as you can prepare several cappuccinos in succession.

-The temperature is usually very consistent.
-However, flushing between espresso shots is important to avoid prolonging the dwell time of the water in the heat exchanger tube too much.
-Otherwise, you run the risk of "burning" the espresso.
+The temperature is usually very constant.
+However, flushing between espresso shots is important so as not to prolong the time the water spends in the small feed tube too much.
+Otherwise, you risk "burning" the espresso.

 Pros: